hbgopikrishna/AppUtilities/README.md

 # ValidationUtils

-Here this is used to check whether the phone number is valid or not MOBILE REGEX.
+Here this is used to check whether the phone number is valid or not using MOBILE REGEX.

 ```kotlin
    ValidationUtils.isValidPhoneNumber(mobileNumber: String?) // This will return true or false based on given mobile number
 ```

-Here this is used to check whether the email is valid or not EMAIL REGEX.
+Here this is used to check whether the email is valid or not using EMAIL REGEX.

 ```kotlin
    ValidationUtils.isValidEmail(email: String?) // This will return true or false based on given email